Kamalapur railway station: Recent developments

+Under the construction project of Dhaka–Jessore line which started in 2016, it was decided to renovate six railway stations which included Kamalapur railway station.
+In 2020, a government meeting held at the Railway Bhaban in Dhaka informed that as part of the renovation work, three new dual gauge railway line and a new platform for the station's broad gauge railway line will be constructed at the station.

+The Dhaka–Narayanganj section of the existing Narayanganj–Bahadurabad Ghat line has been declared closed from 4 December 2022 for upgradation from meter gauge to dual gauge and the Padma Bridge Rail Link project.
+The announcement led to the suspension of train services from Kamalapur to Narayanganj railway station, causing suffering to commuters plying the route who used to travel by train to save money.
+Md.
+Nurul Islam Sujon, railway minister of the country, had announced on 14 January 2023 that the section would be opened for train traffic by March.
+But it could not be done as two projects were not completed.
+On 25 July 2023, the Railway Minister announced that the Dhaka–Narayanganj section would be reopen on the first day of August.
+On the final promised day, train services resumed from Kamalapur to Narayanganj.

 COVID-19 pandemic

 During the COVID-19 pandemic in 2020, train services at Kamalapur railway station were suspended and access to the station was closed.
 Although the Kamalapur railway station was opened in June, the authority did not arrange additional trains for passengers on the occasion of Eid al-Adha.
 After the end of the lockdown in 2021, the government mandated online-only ticket sales, leaving the lower classes deprived of using the station.
 On the other hand, they could not travel sitting on the roof of the train as they were not allowed to enter the station without a ticket.
 After the second phase of lockdown, Kamalapur railway station was opened and rail communication resumed.
 In early 2022, new restrictions were imposed on the railway station as a result of the SARS-CoV-2 Omicron variant, and ticket sales were halved.
 It faced disaster due to the overcrowding of passengers due to the ban on the use of motorcycles in the highways and outside of district by the government around Eid-ul-Azha of the same year.
 As a result, its trains schedule was disrupted.